Molapowabojang: Education

-Shopping and entertainment

-Bashanka Enterprises is one of the oldest Lucky 7 stores in Molapowabojang, followed by Moonyana, Ga Bushi, Square Deal and Value Stores "Choppies".
-There is a lot of night entertainment which includes bars and a Recreational Prak, Molapowabojang RecPark which sees a lot of local musicians as well as South African musicians every year.
-The RecPark is one of the well known entertainment centers across Botswana among the night crawlers, especially the youth.

 Developments

 Molapowabojang residents have been struggling with their water supply, they could go for days without water as they were being supplied by the water trucks which had to fill up the supply tank.
 Recently Molapowabojang water supply has been connected to the Lobatse pipe lines to provide a steady water supply for the village.
 There is also a Geographical Survey (GS) building just opposite Bashanka Enterprises which has its headquarters in Lobatse.
-There is also a newly built motel in the village, just close to the RecPark.
-The motel serves both the local residents as well as tourists and other people coming from outside the village either passing by or staying for entertainment purposes.